ConnectedPlacesCatapult/TomboloDigitalConnector/README.md

 ### Export data catalogue

-We us the Gradle task `exportCatalogue` to export a JSON file detailing the capabilities of the connector and explore the data catalogue.
+We use the Gradle task `exportCatalogue` to export a JSON file detailing the capabilities of the connector and explore the data catalogue.

 ```bash